 - one to have the responsibilities of recorder

-- one representative appointed by each candidate who wishes to be represented on the recount team
+- one representative appointed by each candidate who wishes to be represented on the recount team. [s.
+3, Sch.
+4]

-Each team is to be assigned a sequential team number, beginning with 1.
-[3 of Schedule 4] Typically, recounts consist of approximately 15 to 20 teams.
+Each team is to be assigned a sequential team number, beginning with 1. [s.
+3 of Sch.
+4]

-During the recount, each recount team is assigned to a table and shall remain at its table except during breaks, as directed by the judge.
-If practical, breaks shall commence only after the recount of a particular ballot box has been completed.
-[4 of Schedule 4]
+Each team is assigned to a table and shall remain at its table except during breaks, as directed by the judge.
+If practical, breaks shall commence only after the recount of a particular ballot box has been completed. [s.
+4 of Sch.
+4]

 The functions of a recount team are to:

-- Examine the ballots in any ballot box assigned to it to ascertain whether the team agrees on their classification.
+- Examine the ballots in each ballot box assigned to it to ascertain whether the team agrees on their classification.

 - Set aside for examination by the judge any ballots on whose classification there is no agreement (disputed ballot).

-- Count and report the number of ballots in each classification.
-[5 of Schedule 4]
+- Count and report the number of ballots in each classification. [s.
+5 of Sch.
+4]

 See Section 5 below for more detailed guidance related to the examination of ballots and the grounds for rejecting ballots.

-Each candidate and up to two of his or her representatives may attend at a recount.
-[Paragraph 1(b) of Schedule 4] These representatives do not form part of the recount team and are different from the representative chosen by each candidate to form part of the recount team.
-[3 of Schedule 4]
+Each candidate and up to two of his or her representatives may attend at a recount to observe the process.
+These representatives do not form part of the recount team and are different from the representative chosen by each candidate to form part of that team. [ss.
+1(b), 3 of Sch.
+4]

-The role of the legal counsel for the Chief Electoral Officer is limited to providing the judge with technical and legal information at the request of the judge.
-The legal counsel may also assist with the duties of the returning officer.
+The role of legal counsel for the Chief Electoral Officer is impartial and limited to providing the judge with technical and legal information at his or her request.
+Legal counsel may also assist with the duties of the returning officer.

 Judges of the following courts are authorized by the Act to conduct recounts: